TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/10 - 2 Samuel/2 Samuel 15/2 Samuel 15.25.md

 ---

-And the king said unto Zadok, Carry back the ark of God into the city: if I shall find favor in the eyes of Jehovah, he will bring me again, and show me both it, and his habitation:
+The king said to Zadok, "Carry back the ark of God into the city.
+If I find favor in the eyes of Yahweh, he will bring me again, and show me both it, and his habitation;